suri-codes/personal_website/src/content/blog/02-GasGasGas/index.md

 It's because the real message I was sending was `E<MSG_BREAK>` -> `01110`

 I needed some way to reduce the price I was paying for the `<MSG_BREAK>`.
-The easiest solution to this would be to send many more characters to reduce the average bytes sent per character.
+The easiest solution to this would be to send many more characters per message to amortize the cost of the single `<MSG_BREAK>` sequence at the end.

 In the end my final string ends up looking like (you can add more e's if you want) **eeeeeeeeeeeeeeeeeeeeeeeeeeeeeeeeeeeeeeeeeeeeeeeeeeeeeeeeeee**